-Fast forward 4 years later, as I prepare for baby number three when I learned a thing or two about what an expectant momma really needs to pack for that stay.
+Fast forward 4 years later, as I prepared for baby number three I learned a thing or two about what an expectant momma really needs to pack for that stay.

 This post may contain affiliate links.

-So here are my tips to help reduce the stress and get you to pack only those essential items:
+Below are tips to help reduce the stress and help you pack those essential items for your hospital stay: